 Children also engage in additional reading, phonics, writing and maths in small, adult led groups or with whole class teaching.

 Children are taught pure sounds during phonics lessons.
-Daily phonics teaching is delivered through the Jolly Phonics programme in Key Stage One.
-This is a high quality phonics programme, with a multi sensory approach, helping children to understand the relationship between reading and spelling from an early age.
+Daily phonics teaching is delivered through the Jolly Phonics and Letters and Sounds programme in Key Stage One.
+These are high quality phonics programme, with a multi sensory approach, helping children to understand the relationship between reading and spelling from an early age.
 In Key Stage Two children continue to build on this knowledge through a phonics based spelling programme, which considers word roots and specific letter strings.We transfer the skills they learn in phonics to their reading and writing.
 For more information on Jolly phonics please click here

 Key stage 1 and Key stage 2: